auth0/Lock.swift/README.md

 You can use Auth0.iOS with our native widget to handle authentication for you.
 It fetches your Auth0 app configuration and configures itself accordingly.

-To get started, import these files in your `AppDelegate.m` file.
+To get started, import this file in your `AppDelegate.m` file.

 ```objc
 #import <Auth0.iOS/Auth0.h>